 An upbeat man with a posh accent describes traffic problems with great condescension.
 All accompanied by a jolly musical background.

-Colour footage of Durham in 1960.
-This was shot by Pathe and bits were included in a short report they did about the video traffic conducting system they had in the marketplace back then.
+A short 1960s report about the video traffic conducting system in the marketplace.
 Included are outtakes from the shoot.

 Shopping street filmed from a car in the 1960s.